Jared Burton: Minnesota Twins

-On November 11, 2011, Burton signed a minor league contract with the Minnesota Twins.
+On November 12, 2011, Burton signed a minor league contract with the Minnesota Twins.
 After an impressive spring training and some complications for fellow Twins pitchers Scott Baker and Jason Marquis, Burton made the 2012 Opening Day roster.
 In his first season with the Twins, Burton appeared in 64 games, going 3–2 with a 2.18 ERA and 55 strikeouts.

 In 2013, Burton's ERA grew higher, as it finished at 3.82 and his record was 2–9 in a career high 71 games.
+He became a free agent following the season.

 New York Yankees

 On February 16, 2015, Burton signed a minor league contract with the New York Yankees and was invited to spring training.
-He didn't get to pitch in the Bronx, as he was released on March 26, 2015.
-On March 29, 2015, Burton was re-signed by the Yankees to a minor league contract.
-After appearing in 4 games in AAA, Burton was released.
+He didn't get to pitch in the Bronx, as he was released prior to the start of the season on March 26.
+On March 29, Burton was re-signed by the Yankees to a minor league contract.
+After appearing in 4 games for the Triple-A Scranton/Wilkes-Barre RailRiders, Burton was released on May 16.

 Texas Rangers

-Burton signed a minor league contract with the Texas Rangers on May 24, 2015, and was sent to Triple-A Round Rock Express.
-He was released on June 30.
+On May 24, 2015, Burton signed a minor league contract with the Texas Rangers.
+In 12 appearances for the Triple-A Round Rock Express, he recorded an 0.90 ERA with 11 strikeouts across 10 innings pitched.
+Burton requested and was granted his release from the Rangers organization on June 30.

-On January 22, 2016, still a free agent, Burton was suspended fifty games for a second positive test for a drug of abuse.

-On December 10, 2016, Burton expressed interest in a comeback, but as of 2020 still remains unsigned.
+On January 22, 2016, while still a free agent, Burton was suspended 50 games for a second positive test for a drug of abuse.
+On December 10, Burton expressed interest in a comeback.